AlexBaldman/audiationSTATION/README.md

 # AUDIATIONstation 🚀

-This is a focused exploration into the practical limits of browser audio APIs.
-It's a testbed for low-latency audio processing, not a consumer product.
-The goal is to validate what is possible on the modern web platform with minimal framework overhead.
+A comprehensive web-based music production and ear training application with a focus on low-latency audio processing and modern UI/UX design.
+This project explores the practical limits of browser audio APIs while providing an intuitive, mobile-first interface for musicians and audio enthusiasts.

 ---